tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 {% cite post_how_advanced_react_patterns_changed_with_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} depicts
 the difference between class components and functional components with hooks and th benefits of using it. {% cite post_patterns_for_data_fetching_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} and {% cite post_5_react_data_fetching --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
-compares fetching data between the class approach and the functional approach with hooks, on the other hand
+compares fetching data between the class approach and the functional approach with hooks, however
 {% cite post_implementing_the_container_pattern_using_react_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} refactor
 the container pattern using the class style with hooks.

 {% cite post_the_facade_pattern_and_applying_to_react_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} integrates
-the facade design pattern into a javascript implementation, and then combines the pattern with reactjs hooks. {% cite post_production_level_patterns_for_react_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} builds a todo app using hooks and uses a folder name called models to store custom hooks, and tries to relate this structure with the MVC pattern.
+the facade design pattern into a javascript implementation, and then combines the pattern with reactjs hooks. {% cite post_production_level_patterns_for_react_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} builds a to-do app using hooks and uses a folder name called models to store custom hooks, and tries to relate this structure with the MVC pattern.

 {% cite post_react_hooks_rebirth_of_state_management --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} and {% cite post_a_state_management_pattern_for_ionic_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}